 My third publication of fiction in approximately ten years, an excerpt from my novel.
 It's a very nice journal put out by some alums of the prestigious UMass MFA.
 Contribs include Kate Schapira, Paige Taggart, Clara Sabater, Anthony Madrid, Francesca Capone (some great compressed-text works), and Liza Birnbaum.

 Available by mail order and in extremely selective bookshops.
-Plus I have one extra copy that I will part with if the price is right.
+Plus I have one extra copy that I'll let you borrow if you promise to read it with gloves on.

 Their hearts gave out.
 Alas, the heart is not a metaphor--or not only a metaphor.